PaoloRibeca/KPop/test/ScaleRule/README.md

 ## The minimum-cluster guard, measured

 The question was what threshold s a minimum-cluster guard should use.
-Measured on the three norovirus embeddings at the axes the rule picks (VP1 d = 20, RdRp d = 5, VP2 d = 20; `guard3.ml`, `results/`), the answer is that no threshold is safe and no guard should be added.
+Measured on the three norovirus embeddings next to the axes the rule picks (VP1 d = 20, RdRp d = 5, VP2 d = 20; `guard3.ml`, `results/`), the answer is that no threshold works across the three and no guard should be added.

-**What beats the labels is not a small cluster.** With no guard at all, the partitions that outscore the curated labels are two-cluster splits of periphery against bulk: the k points farthest from the centroid against the rest (f_p 0.98–0.999), coarser than the labels.
-One outlier against the rest already wins by +0.048/+0.071 on VP1 and +0.051/+0.079 on VP2 (classical/simplified), and loses only on RdRp at d = 5.
+**What beats the labels is the periphery set apart from the bulk.** With no guard at all, every degenerate probe that outscores the curated labels sets some of the outermost points apart from a bulk holding almost every spectrum, as singletons or as one group (f_p 0.968–0.999 over all 54 runs), coarser than the labels.
+As singletons they are the small clusters a guard is meant for; as one group they are an eligible cluster once they number s.
+One outlier against the rest already wins by +0.048/+0.070 on VP1 and +0.051/+0.079 on VP2 (classical/simplified), and loses only on RdRp at d = 5.
+Near-copies of the labels win too (below), and no small cluster inside a class was ever probed.
 The largest such group that still wins, m\* (`mstar.sh`, 95% draw):

 | | classical | simplified |
 |---|---|---|